 What do you think?
 When the light hits it just right, it shimmers and glows!

-I’ll be posting the full step-by-step YouTube tutorial here on Saturday.
-Our #siyoutubefamily is already a community of 40.8K and growing so don’t forget to subscribe if you haven’t done so already!
+Here’s a step-by-step tutorial on YouTube.
+If you have any problems viewing it below, feel free to watch it on my YouTube channel HERE.
+Our #siyoutubefamily is already a community of 40.9K so don’t forget to subscribe if you haven’t done so already!
 So exciting, thank YOU! 🙂

 AND NOW FOR A FUN GIVEAWAY!